augustinewigle/poth/README.md

 ## Description

-The poth package allows to calculate POTH, subset POTH, POTH residuals, and cumulative POTH for frequentist and Bayesian network meta-analysis.
+The poth package allows to calculate POTH, subset POTH, POTH residuals, and best k treatments POTH for frequentist and Bayesian network meta-analysis.